Camilo716/test-claude-filesystem/README.md

 # Run the container
 docker run -d -p 8080:80 --name todoapi-app todoapi
 ```

-## AI Development Feedback

-### Was it easy to complete the task using AI?
-Yes, the task was straightforward to complete using AI.
-Claude provided comprehensive code generation including all necessary files, proper project structure, and even additional features like Docker support and testing scripts.

-### How long did the task take to complete?
-The entire task took approximately **15-20 minutes** to complete, including:
-- Project setup and structure: 5 minutes
-- Core API implementation: 5 minutes
-- Test implementation: 5 minutes
-- Documentation and configuration: 5 minutes

-### Was the code ready to run after generation?
-Yes, the generated code was production-ready with minimal adjustments needed:
-- All code compiled without errors
-- Proper package references were included
-- Configuration files were correctly formatted
-- The API was immediately functional

-Minor adjustments that might be needed:
-- Updating MySQL connection string for specific environments
-- Adjusting port numbers if conflicts exist

-### Challenges faced during completion
-1. **File system access**: Initial attempt to create folders outside allowed directory required adjustment
-2. **Package versions**: Ensuring compatible package versions for .NET 8.0
-3. **MySQL timestamp handling**: Needed to implement custom timestamp logic in EF Core

-### Good practices learned for AI prompting
-1. **Be specific about requirements**: Mentioning all acceptance criteria upfront helped generate comprehensive code
-2. **Request complete solutions**: Asking for "all required codes and configs" resulted in a full project setup
-3. **Include quality requirements**: Specifying ">80% coverage" and "good quality code" led to comprehensive test implementation
-4. **Ask for documentation**: The AI automatically included README, comments, and API documentation
-5. **Specify technology versions**: Mentioning specific frameworks (ASP.NET Core, EF Core, MySQL) ensured compatibility

-## Contributing

-Feel free to submit issues and enhancement requests!

 ## License

 This project is provided as-is for demonstration purposes.